 Pregnancy symptoms differ from woman to woman and pregnancy to pregnancy.
 Signs and symptoms of pregnancy also vary depending on how long you’ve been pregnant.
 Pregnancy symptoms at one week are different from pregnancy symptoms at four weeks.
 Some women experience early signs and symptoms of pregnancy within a week of conception.
 For other women, pregnancy symptoms may develop over a few weeks or may not be present at all.

 Thinking you may be pregnant is a big deal.
 Our caring and compassionate client care specialists are here to listen and offer you support.

 Top 10 Signs and Symptoms of Pregnancy

 2. Increased Sense of Smell

 4. Nausea or Vomiting

 10. Late or Missed Period

 Early pregnancy symptoms can mimic a normal period, the flu, PMS, or even an STD.
 Some people experience many symptoms and some not at all.
 If you have more than one of the following symptoms or a late period, make an appointment and get the answers you need right away.

 Your Next Step:

-If you have been experiencing any of the above early pregnancy symptoms, you should take a pregnancy test to find out whether or not you’re pregnant.
+If you have been experiencing any of the above early signs and symptoms of pregnancy, you should take a pregnancy test to find out whether or not you’re pregnant.
 Hope Pregnancy Center offers free, confidential pregnancy testing and a limited OB ultrasound to confirm pregnancy.